aedans/Nylon/README.md

 Nylon is stack based functional programming language designed to compete with Jelly, 05AB1E, MATL, and others in golfing challenges.

 The Nylon interpreter can be used by downloading and running the jar via your OS' terminal.
-Use java -jar [jarpath] [filename] [library-path] to run a file with the Nylon interpreter.
+Use java -jar [jarpath] [library-path] [filename] to run a file with the Nylon interpreter.

-If you are running Windows, an installer can be found in the WinInstall directory.
-Running the installer as administrator will create a directory at C:\Nylon containing the nylon.bat command and add it to the CMD PATH.

-Note that the interpreter is not yet finished, and any functionality described may not yet be implemented.

-See tkaden4/cylon for a C implementation of Nylon.
+Also tkaden4/Cylon for a C implementation of Nylon.

 # Definitions

 ## Stacks

-The Nylon language operates exclusively on stacks, with one stack allocated per function.
-Stacks in Nylon are represented as linked lists; pushing an object appends it to the linked list, and popping an object removes it.
+The Nylon language operates exclusively on one stack.
+The stack in Nylon is represented as a linked list; pushing an object appends it to the linked list, and popping an object removes it.
+This means that variables do not have to be declared in order to be accessed; they simply have to be pushed to the top of the stack.
+However, this does make memory management difficult, as objects can be lost in the stack if the program is not well designed.

 ## Constants

 Constants in Nylon are functions that take no arguments and push a constant to the stack.
-There are four constant types: Doubles, characters, lists, and functions.
+There are four constant types:
+Doubles, characters, lists, and functions.
 Booleans are be represented using 0/1.
 Constants are declared as follows:

 Doubles:
 <pre>